Coastal Road (Mumbai): Alignment

-The Coastal Road will begin from the traffic signal near Wankhede Stadium south of Princess Street flyover.
-A two lane road will be constructed from the traffic signal near the Stadium for north-bound traffic.
-A portion of the existing C-shaped promenade will be utilized to construct the road, and a new 1-km long and 8–10 meters wide promenade will be built to compensate for the loss pedestrian space due to project.
-The new promenade will run parallel to Coastal Road, on its seaward side, go over the tunnel near Charni Road station and continue north along the alignment providing a contiguous pedestrian walkway from the NCPA to Girgaum Chowpatty.
+The Coastal Road will begin from BD Somani Chowk, 280 metres south of the Princess Street Flyover.
+A two-lane road will be constructed from the traffic signal near the Wankhede Stadium for north-bound traffic.
+One kilometre of the existing 3.6 km C-shaped Marine Drive promenade will be utilized to construct the road, and a new 1 km long and 8–10 meters wide promenade will be built to compensate for the loss of pedestrian space due to project.
+The new promenade will run parallel to Coastal Road, on its seaward side, go over the tunnel near Charni Road station and continue north along the alignment providing a contiguous pedestrian walkway from the National Centre for the Performing Arts to Girgaon Chowpatty.
 The promenade will be constructed on a cantilever bridge ensuring that sea waves can flow without colliding with the structure.
 It will also prevent the tides from washing over the promenade as is common on the existing Marine Drive during the monsoon season.

 The two-lane road for north-bound traffic from Wankhede Stadium will enter into a tunnel near Charni Road station.
-On the opposite side of the road, two lanes for southbound traffic emerge from the tunnel and merge onto the existing service road outside Wilson Gymkhana.
+On the opposite side of the road, two lanes for south-bound traffic emerge from the tunnel and merge onto the existing service road outside Wilson Gymkhana.
 The project will occupy a portion of the Gymkhana grounds and reduce the existing service road to a 6.6 metre wide single-lane service road with a footpath.
-The tunnels run under Malabar Hill, after which the Coastal Road continues north and emerges above ground.
+The twin tunnels pass under Girgaon Chowpatty, the Arabian Sea, the Hanging Gardens, and Malabar Hill.
+The north-bound tunnel is 2,072 metres long while the south-bound tunnel is 10 metres longer due to a slight curvature along the route.
+After Malabar Hill, the Coastal Road continues north and emerges above ground.
 The highway passes over a bridge near Samudra Mahal building, continues on reclaimed land before passing over another bridge over the Worli Nullah.
-The Coastal Road continues north on reclaimed land and a small sea link connects it with the Worli end of the Bandra-Worli Sea Link.
+The Coastal Road continues north on reclaimed land and a small sea link connects it with the Worli-end of the Bandra–Worli Sea Link.

-This Coastal Road will also include interchanges at Haji Ali, Breach Candy, Amarsons Garden, Worli, and Bandra.
+This Coastal Road has interchanges at Haji Ali, Breach Candy, Amarsons Garden, Worli, and Bandra.

 The Haji Ali interchange is a multi-level structure with four feeder roads to facilitate access to the Coastal Road from any direction of approach to the Haji Ali signal.
 Two arms of interchange cross over each other at a height of 24 metres above sea level.
-The Breach Candy interchange had four ramps all connecting to Bhulabhai Desai Road (also called Warden Road).
+The Breach Candy interchange has four ramps all connecting to Bhulabhai Desai Road (also called Warden Road).